 Many people wonder if they should do any core work at all during the third trimester of pregnancy given the significant amount of stress already placed on the core.
-While there are certainly core exercises that should be avoided, deep core training is not only safe, but highly beneficial.
+While there are certainly core exercises to avoid, deep core training is not only safe but highly beneficial.
 It helps you mitigate pains and injuries, prepare for birth, and recover faster afterward.
 In this post, we’ll cover the key focus of core training during the third trimester and what muscles to focus on.
 Then, we’ll share 8 beneficial exercises to focus on, and the ones to avoid.

 Focus of Third Trimester Core Training

 The primary goals of third trimester core training are to:

 - Strengthen the muscles that help resist the stresses of weight gain and alignment shifts (to mitigate pains & injuries)

 - Prepare the body for Stage 1 and 2 Labor

 - Minimize excess intra-abdominal pressure (IAP) to mitigate Diastasis Recti and Pelvic Floor Issues

 What exactly does that last point mean?
 Simply put, a growing baby (and belly) creates a buildup of pressure in the abdominal cavity, or intra-abdominal pressure (IAP).
 When there is too much pressure, it can lead to Diastasis Recti (DR) — a separation of the abdominal muscles — and Pelvic Floor Dysfunction (PFD).
 As you can see in the image below, a certain amount of DR is a normal and natural part of pregnancy — necessary to allow baby room to grow.
 However, engaging in activities or behaviors that elevate IAP beyond that caused by the growing baby can create greater pelvic floor and DR issues in the postpartum period.

 Key Muscles to Focus On